 The other Bitcoin holders of interest are the Winklevoss twins Cameron and Tyler.
 They made their money through Facebook, but have turned their attention to Bitcoin.

-While we’ve talked about these Bitcoin holders who are probably the largest players, this reflects a concentration trend across the entire currency in fact recent analysis suggests that about 900 people own a combined total of approximately 50% of all Bitcoins that have been produced.
+While we’ve talked about these Bitcoin holders who are probably the most significant players, this reflects a concentration trend across the entire currency recent analysis suggests that about 1000 people own a combined total of approximately 50% of all Bitcoins that have been produced.

-What this extraordinary concentration of ownership means is that it will probably constrict the ability of the cryptocurrency to reach critical mass in terms of volume of transactions in order to become a viable form of payment on an international scale.
+What this extraordinary concentration of ownership means is that it will probably constrict the ability of the cryptocurrency to reach critical mass regarding the volume of transactions to become a viable form of payment on an international scale.

-While we currently have a limited number of business who have the capability to accept Bitcoin as a payment method, it seems hard to imagine where the momentum for more businesses to accept the cryptocurrency if there are only a small handful of consumers who are able or wanting to use them.
+While we currently have a limited number of businesses who have the capability to accept Bitcoin as a payment method, it seems hard to imagine where the momentum for more companies to accept the cryptocurrency if there are only a small handful of consumers who are able or wanting to use them.

 It is clear that a digital, virtual currency works.
 It is clear that the blockchain algorithm that enables Bitcoin can be used to have a sustainable cryptocurrency.

-Perhaps it’s time to start working out how to get your hands on some Bitcoin, maybe you’ll not be in the top 100 bitcoin owners but will certainly make a good investment.
+Perhaps it’s time to start working out how to get your hands on some Bitcoin, maybe you’ll not be in the top 100 bitcoin owners but will undoubtedly make a good investment.